 I have a piece of old paper, that was written on 2 months ago with a black ballpoint pen.
 How can I remove this ink from the paper without removing the original quality of paper?
 Basically this old paper is my birth form and some information.
 Thank you.

 Do you know the ink source, liquid, gel?
 Bic?
 Whomever, if so, give them a call to see how to remove it safely.
-You could scan it and remove the ink via Photoshop, other than that, you can send to Vital Statistics for another certified copy.

 A paper archivist could remove the ink safely but it would probably cost more than the cost of a new document.